katcipis/sophia/notes/articles/understanding-real-world-conc-bugs-go.md

-logic, like developing concurrent services, while mutexes are used to serialize access to finer grained data, hence usually you have more mutexes than channels if you try to solve the same problem, unless you create a lot of contention.
-Of course my opnion on this matter is also produced by empirical evidence and has the same drawbacks of the entire research =).
+logic, like developing concurrent services, while mutexes are used to serialize access to finer grained data, hence usually you have more mutexes than channels if you try to solve the same problem, unless you create a lot of contention (one mutex around a lot of different data).

+Of course my opinion on this matter is also produced by empirical evidence and has the same drawbacks of the entire research =).

 # Different ways to do the same thing